mabittar/Portfolio/README.md

 - ### Deep Learning
    * [Traffic Sign Recognition](https://github.com/mabittar/Portfolio/blob/master/Reconhecendo_Sinais_Tr%C3%A2nsito.ipynb): Using Convolutinal Network recognize traffic signs.
 The model obtained 95% accuracy during training and above 80% in the test.
 I also used a random sign directly from the web to check if the model would correctly identify it.
+   * [Fake News Classifier](https://github.com/mabittar/Portfolio/blob/master/Classificador_FakeNews.ipynb): Using keras to predict if a news is Fake or Real.
+The model obtained 98% of accuracy.

 - ### Machine Learning
     * [Default Risk](https://github.com/mabittar/Portfolio/blob/master/Risco_Inadimpl%C3%AAncia.ipynb): A Machine Learning model using RandomForest, SVC, Decision Tree, bayes tunning to XGBoost and Keras to identify whether a customer is possibly unable to meet his obligations (default risk) and consequently affect credit risk and thus interest rates.